William Christian Bullitt Jr.: Bullitt Mission of 1919

-Having failed to convince the leadership to support the establishment of relations with the Bolshevik government, Bullitt resigned from Wilson's staff.
-On May 17, 1919, Bullitt publicly resigned from the American peace commission in Paris after he read the terms of the Treaty of Versailles.
-In an open letter to Wilson, he condemned the peace as a tragic mockery of the principle of self-determination.
-He later returned to the United States and testified in the Senate against the Treaty of Versailles.
 He also had his report of his Russian trip placed into the record.
 Margaret MacMillan describes both Bullitt and Steffens as "useful idiots" who were swindled by Lenin into Western abandonment of the White Russian factions.
 Most historians, however, consider Lenin's peace offer to be a genuine effort to end the war that threatened his regime.
 Stephen M. Walt called it a "lost opportunity" for the Allies to obtain better terms from the Soviets than they ultimately did.